react-navigation/react-navigation.github.io/docs/navigation-actions.md

 ---
 id: navigation-actions
-title: Dispatching Navigation Actions
+title: NavigationActions reference
-sidebar_label: Dispatching Navigation Actions
+sidebar_label: NavigationActions reference
 ---

 All `NavigationActions` return an object that can be sent to the router using `navigation.dispatch()` method.